 The public cloud provides you with on-demand infrastructure components such as compute, networking and in some cases it also provides services that sit on top of these infrastructure components.
 The infrastructure is generally shared in the sense that you have a fully isolated virtual machine however it is collocated with other virtual machines belonging to other customers in that cloud.

 However, the security models which are put in place make it near impossible for one virtual machine to read the contents of another virtual machine, however, it is still something that is within the realm of the possibilities.

 We’ve seen another very common use case for cloud infrastructure which is for continuous integration.
-If you have a development team which maintains a code base with a large suite of tests, you may find your team constantly slowed down by the fact that you have a limited number of machines which run these tests which can slow down the speed that you can deliver new code.
+If you have a development team that maintains a codebase with a large suite of tests, you may find your team constantly slowed down by the fact that you have a limited number of machines that run these tests which can slow down the speed that you can deliver new code.

-This means that as long as you host your infrastructure such as microservices or e-commerce sites on a technology like Kubernetes, you automatically have access to an unlimited amount of auto scaling which can happen across multiple public clouds.
-This can provide huge amount of resiliency for your software in addition to other benefits such as cost savings and high availability.
+This means that as long as you host your infrastructures such as microservices or e-commerce sites on technology like Kubernetes, you automatically have access to an unlimited amount of auto-scaling which can happen across multiple public clouds.
+This can provide a huge amount of resiliency for your software in addition to other benefits such as cost savings and high availability.

 For most users starting out, the public cloud is the ideal choice as it provides the best mix of cost savings, flexibility and ease of use.
+There is so much more to the public cloud than meets the eye, and you get all the information here!
 There are many other models of consuming cloud infrastructure such as private and hybrid which we’ll be covering much more in-depth later.